ninetailed-inc/ninetailed-examples/marketing-contentful-next/README.md

 - Next, in the sidebar, go to **Settings**.
 In the appearing modal, navigate to **API Tokens**.
 - Click on **Generate Token**, enter a descriptive phrase, and select **Read Only** as a role.
 - After creation, save the **Client ID** (NINETAILED_MANAGEMENT_CLIENT_ID) and the **Secret Key** (NINETAILED_MANAGEMENT_SECRET).
+- Similar to Contentful, Ninetailed offers two self-sufficient working environments.
+You can choose to work in the 'main' or 'development' environment.
+Please enter the name of the **Ninetailed Environment** of your choice in the credentials without quotes (NEXT_PUBLIC_NINETAILED_ENVIRONMENT).

 ### Step 5.
 Deploy Your Personal Playground on Vercel